RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 - The cluster name, user, and user role are shown in the upper right for quickly identifying the cluster from any screen.
 You can also **Change user password** from the dropdown menu.

-- Auto Tiering licensing and an emergency switch for the flash engine (available only in the new UI).
+- Auto Tiering licensing and a toggle for the storage engine used in Auto Tiering enabled databases (available only in the new UI).

 - Input validations.